raushan606/hiring-without-whiteboards/README.md

 - [Bugcrowd](https://www.bugcrowd.com/about/careers/) | San Francisco, CA / Sydney, NSW | Take home exercise, half-day onsite walking through code, and pair programming.
 - [Buildkite](https://buildkite.com/home) | Remote | No CV required.
 Anonymized writing assessments.
 Video chat with founder and future team member about you, the job, and the company.
 Last video chat is a pair programming for technical roles or more in-depth chat for non-technical roles.
 Offer.
 - [Bulb](https://bulb.co.uk/careers/join-the-team/interviewing-for-software-engineers/) | London, UK | Phone screening, followed by a 2-4 hours take home task.
 If successful, an interview of a real-world problem with two engineers either pairing on a refactoring exercise or designing a system on a whiteboard.
 Following that, two spoken interview stages: the first one about planning and operational excellence, then leadership & culture.
-- [Busbud](https://www.busbud.com/en/careers) | Montreal, Canada | Phone screening, followed by a 2-4 hours take home assignment.
-If the challenge is a success, on-site or remote interview with team members, including someone who reviewed it, to talk about it and potential next steps if the challenge was a real life task.
 - [Bustle](https://jobs.lever.co/BDG?department=Product&team=Engineering) | New York City, NY / Remote | Half day pair programming on a task for production or one of our Open Source projects.
 We'll also buy you lunch with the team.
 - [busuu](https://www.busuu.com/jobs) | London, UK | Video call to show real code as first stage.
 In office pair programming, white board real world problem that we've encountered before, and history/experience discussion.
 - [ButterCMS](https://buttercms.com) | Chicago, IL; Remote | Take home exercise and half-day of pair programming